alquamalok22/Single-cell-RNA-Trajectory-Analysis/README.md

 Validated findings through cross-validation and comparison with existing literature.
 Provided biological interpretations of observed trajectories and identified potential key regulators.
 Communication of Results:

-Effectively communicated results through written reports, presentations, and visualizations for both technical and non-technical audiences.
 This outline provides a structured and detailed overview of your single-cell RNA trajectory analysis experience using Monocle 3.